realitytracing/Reality-Tracing-WIP/human-foundations/local-ends.md

 Anything that continues to attract attention, emotion, guilt, avoidance, fantasy, or yearning remains a local end, regardless of whether it is permitted, expressed, or acted upon.

-Local ends are defined by **ongoing salience and energy allocation**, not by approval, virtue, or permission.
+Local ends are defined by **ongoing salience and capacity allocation**, not by approval, virtue, or permission.

 ---